 Indoor Air Quality

 Mold can enter our homes and businesses in various ways, often times through paths we would never expect, i.e. the opening of doors and windows or even in the fur of our pets.
+We are here to help with mold removal Pittsburgh.

 Although mold is always present in our homes and businesses, it’s only when mold colonizes that our health and structures are at risk.
 Colonization occurs from many common household problems including but not limited to: humidity, water intrusion, improper ventilation, and excess dust.